nvaccess/nvda/user_docs/en/userGuide.md

 ##### Applications volume adjuster status {#AppsVolumeAdjusterStatus}

 This combo box allows you to select the status of the applications volume adjuster.
-Applications volume adjuster allows you to adjust volume of all other applications except for NVDA or mute them with a single keystroke.
+The applications volume adjuster allows you to adjust volume of all other applications except for NVDA or mute them with a single keystroke.

 Possible values are: